keybase/client/go/doc/troubleshooting.md

 These errors can be an interaction of several different things:

-- What version of `getpin` you have in your `PATH`.
+- What version of `pinentry` you have in your `PATH`.
 Some of them try to create a graphical window but fall back to the terminal.
 Some do only one of those things.
 - Interesting terminal gymnastics.
-Running in screen or tmux can confuse the curses versions of `getpin`.
+Running in screen or tmux can confuse the curses versions of `pinentry`.
 Depending on where you first started tmux, you might also end up with an invalid `DISPLAY` environment variable.
 - Curious account permissions.
-If you log into your desktop as `userfoo`, and you run something like `sudo -u userbar keybase login`, that might prevent `getpin` from creating windows.
+If you log into your desktop as `userfoo`, and you run something like `sudo -u userbar keybase login`, that might prevent `pinentry` from creating windows.

 One workaround for these problems is to disable pinentry, so that `keybase` reads your password as ordinary terminal input.
 Use the `--pinentry` flag to do